Shiro designs award-winning, customer-driven spaces to feel good about

 We can see that chasing positive customer experience is now becoming the most important marketing game in property.

-In this, companies must be first to identify needs that customers themselves may not yet have recognised, first, because any customer entity will be unique, but also because no one wants to get caught in the “me-too” catch-up game of simply copying and improving on a competitor’s ideas.
+In this, companies must be first to identify needs that customers themselves may not yet have recognised, first, because any customer entity will be unique, but also because no one wants to be seen to get caught in the “me-too” catch-up game of simply copying a competitor’s ideas.

 In the workplace, employee experience (EX) can likewise be enriched and made more productive and profitable when employers are able to design everything facilitating their business around the intelligence, imagination and creativity they wish to nurture, and that knowledge they possess and most wish to create, attract and retain.